BarkBarkBarker/ML-simulation/README.md

 - *DataGeneratorOld.m* - old version of data generator
 - *DataGenerator.m* - script to run data generation and export it
 - *data.mat* - binary collection of data for neural network
+- *data_old.mat* - binary collection of data for neural network in old format